miracuse/miracuse.github.io/docs/more/specializations/chemist.md

 > Alchemist Specialization

-Every Alchemist can brew potions and craft grenades, but a Chemist goes beyond proficiency into mastery.
-Their emphasis on the fundamentals results in higher grade products with superb potency.
-Chemists are commonly recruited as Court Alchemists, researchers, and physicians by influential organizations.
+Any Alchemist can brew potions, but a Chemist goes beyond proficiency into mastery.
+They work with stranger and more dangerous substances that require specialized training to handle.
+Most carry a _Mist Rod_, a mechanical tool that can spray chemicals with a degree of precision.

 {% include specialization_kits.html %}